-It’s the main cause of disability in people between the ages of 20 and 45, and intensifies with age.
+It’s the main cause of disability in people between the ages of 20 and 45 and tends to intensify with age.
 The spinal column is made up of different bones (vertebrae) that are separated by discs of cartilage that cushion movement.
 The vertebrae are also covered in a thin layer of cartilage and are held in place by muscles and ligaments.

-Another classification for lower back pain is based on how long the pain remains: actute (less than 7 days), subacute (7 days to 7 weeks) and chronic (more than 7 weeks).
+Another classification for lower back pain is based on how long the pain remains: acute (less than 7 days), subacute (7 days to 7 weeks) and chronic (more than 7 weeks).

 How can I treat sciatica and lower back pain?

 According to traditional Chinese medicine, problems like sciatica and lower back pain affect the kidneys and bladder and are attributed to the excessive consumption of meat, spicy foods and alcohol, among others.

 There is a psychological theory that suggests that lower back pain is the somatization of unresolved emotional issues, like the loss of a job, divorce, abandonment, poverty, etc.